 UKCA has several different chemistry schemes and includes the GLOMAP-mode aerosol scheme which can be configured in many ways.
-The control of the model is done in the Unified Model User Interface, and the help panels of this interface provide additional information on how to set up UKCA.
+The control of the model is done using rose edit, and the help buttons of this interface provide additional information on how to set up UKCA.
+Note that options which are not valid for a specific UKCA set up will not be visible.
+For example if UKCA is turned off (l_ukca = .FALSE.) no other UKCA related items will be visible in rose edit.

 The control variables are transferred into the code via the RUN_UKCA namelist.
 The RUN_UKCA namelist is located in the UKCA module ukca_option_mod.
 Table 32 shows the control logicals, and table 33 shows the remaining control variables.
 Table 34 shows logicals which are currently set in the code, together with their state.

-The UMUI has a series of panels which select features of the model.
-The main panel selects UKCA, the type of chemical solver and the chemical scheme.
-The GLOMAP-mode aerosol model is selected here, and there are optional variables affecting the Backward-Euler solver.
-The "calculate age of air button" should only be selected when there is no chemistry selected.
-Age of air will be automatically selected when running the stratospheric chemistry scheme.

-The "NEXT" panel selects interactive emissions, and tropospheric and stratospheric chemistry options.
-If stratospheric chemistry or Strattrop (CheST) chemistry is used, select "Use seperate advected tracer for water vapour".
+The UKCA namespace has a series of sections which select features of the model.
+Some options which can be set here include:

-The "PHOTO" panel selects the type of photolysis scheme.
-See the descriptions of these schemes elsewhere in this document and the UMUI help panels for more information.

-The "LOWBC" panel sets the lower boundary conditions for the model so that a scenario based on prescribed surface concentrations may be followed.
+- The main logical to turn UKCA on or off. - The chemical scheme and optional variables affecting the Backward-Euler solver.
+The option "only age of air", which does not include chemistry, can be selected from Rose.
+Age of air will also be automatically calculated when running stratospheric chemistry schemes. - Interactive emissions, such as CH4 emissions from wetlands. - Tropospheric and stratospheric chemistry options. - The type of photolysis scheme.
+See the descriptions of these schemes elsewhere in this document and the help for more information. - Lower boundary conditions for the model so that a scenario based on prescribed surface concentrations may be followed.
 Note that this option also fills species which are set as global constants.
-Species which may be set in this way are CO_2 , H_2 , N_2 , O_2 , and CH_4 .

-The "COUPL" panel handles coupling with other parts of the model.
-This includes radiatively active trace gases and aerosols and the interactive dry deposition scheme.

-The "MODE" panel configures the GLOMAP-mode aerosol panel.
-Select "H2SO4, NaCl in 4 modes" when using stratospheric (Strat, Strattrop (CheST)) chemistry, and "H2SO4, NaCl, BC, OC in 5 modes" when using tropospheric chemistry.
+Species which may be set in this way are CO2, H2, N2 and CH4. - Coupling with other parts of the model.
+This includes radiatively active trace gases and aerosols and the interactive dry deposition scheme. - The main switch for the GLOMAP-mode aerosol and choices for this scheme.
+Select "sulphate and sea-salt components in 4 soluble modes" when using stratospheric (Strat, Strattrop (CheST)) chemistry, and "sulphate, sea-salt, black carbon (BC) and organic carbon (OC) components in 4 soluble modes and 1 insoluble mode" when using tropospheric chemistry. - New emission system in UKCA (NetCDF)

-The "UKCA-TR" panel contains details of the selected tracers which depend on the chemical and aerosol scheme selected.
-Make sure this panel is opened and closed before you process your job.